rdhox/minimalist-react-start/README.md

 #USAGE

-Once you clone the repositery, create a .babelrc file in the project's root directory with the content:
+Once you clone the repositery run `npm install` to install the packages, and create a .babelrc file in the project's root directory with the content:

 ```javascript
 {